Table of Contents

 6 tips for lean supply chain management

-A lean supply chain requires continuous improvement and attention in order to keep fulfillment costs down, efficiency high, and customers happy; but when your business has relied on the same SOPs for years, switching to lean thinking can be difficult.
+A lean supply chain requires continuous improvement and attention in order to keep fulfillment costs down, efficiency and velocity high, and customers happy; but when your business has relied on the same SOPs for years, switching to lean thinking can be difficult.

 Fortunately, lean principles can be employed throughout the entire supply chain — so even if your supply chain is functioning well-enough, there are almost always areas where lean supply chain management techniques can trim non-value costs, time, or stresses to produce a more efficient logistical operation.
-Here are 6 lean supply chain techniques retailers can implement to boost efficiency and profitability.
+Here are 6 lean supply chain techniques retailers can implement to boost supply chain efficiency and overall profitability.

 Leverage state-of-the-art technologies